mikarinneoracle/virus-scanning-on-OKE-with-autoscaler/README.md

 scanning-readq-job-scaler-n2fs6-pn2ns   0/1     Completed   0          6m1s
 </pre>

+Also the Q goes back to it's original state with zero messages since it was processed.

-To see the log for the job:
+To see the log for the job run:

 <pre>
 kubectl logs scanning-readq-job-scaler-n2fs6-pn2ns